MMK21Hub/anything-watcher-py/README.md

 First, check [existing tags published to Docker Hub](https://hub.docker.com/r/mmk21/anything-watcher/tags) and decide what kind of version bump to make.

-Use the `release-new-version.sh` shell script, e.g.
+Then, use the `release-new-version.sh` shell script, e.g.

 ```bash
 ./release-new-version.sh 0.2.1